The Apple (Star Trek: The Original Series): Plot

-The USS Enterprise arrives at Gamma Trianguli VI, a planet that appears to be a tropical paradise with very rich natural resources.
-Captain Kirk leads a landing party including Chief Medical Officer Dr. McCoy, Ensign Chekov, First Officer Spock, Yeoman Martha Landon (Celeste Yarnall), and four security personnel.
-They quickly find the paradise is extremely hostile; they lose three of the security team to a plant that shoots poisonous thorns, a bizarre lightning storm, and an explosive rock.
-Transporting back to the ship is impossible as an energy field is drawing power from the Enterprise, rendering the transporters inoperable.
+The USS Enterprise arrives at Gamma Trianguli VI, a planet appearing to be a tropical paradise with very rich natural resources.
+Captain Kirk leads a landing party including Chief Medical Officer Dr. McCoy, Ensign Chekov, First Officer Spock, Yeoman Martha Landon, and four security personnel.
+They quickly find the "paradise" is extremely hostile, losing three of the security team to a plant that shoots poisonous thorns, a bizarre lightning storm, and an explosive rock.
+Transporting back to the ship is impossible, as an energy field is drawing power from the Enterprise, rendering the transporters inoperable.

-Kirk orders the team towards a primitive village, carefully avoiding the planet's hazards.
+Kirk orders the team towards a primitive village, carefully avoiding hazards.
 Along the way, they capture a native of the planet who has been tracking them.
-The frightened native, Akuta (Keith Andes), says he is the chief of the "Feeders of Vaal".
-Small antennae on Akuta's head allow him to communicate with "Vaal", acting as the entity's eyes and ears.
+The frightened man, Akuta (Keith Andes), says he is the chief of the "Feeders of Vaal".
+Small antennae on his head allow him to communicate with "Vaal", acting as the entity's eyes and ears.
 During this conversation, Chief Engineer Scott reports that the Enterprise is slowly being pulled towards the planet by a tractor beam.
-Kirk, suspecting a connection with the Vaal entity, asks Akuta to take them to it.
-Akuta leads them to a rock formation that has a dragon-like head figure on one side.
-Spock's analysis shows that the entrance is protected by a force field, but appears to lead to an underground complex.
+Kirk, suspecting a connection with Vaal, asks Akuta to take them to it.

+Akuta leads them to a rock formation with a dragon-like head figure in front.
+Spock's analysis shows the entrance is protected by a force field, but appears to lead to an underground complex.
 Akuta says that Vaal may wish to speak with them later, but in the meantime, offers the hospitality of his village.